yegor256/rultor/src/jekyll/_posts/2014/jul/2014-07-13-reference.md

 {% endhighlight %}

 Don't forget to add [@rultor](https://github.com/rultor) to the list of collaborators in your private repository.
-Otherwise he won't be able to fetch anything from it.
+Otherwise Rultor won't be able to fetch anything from it.

 ## Docker Image